Listen to the audiobook:

 At the macro level, the counterculture of the 1960s functioned almost like a military parade of communist elements in the West.
-They took the stage by co-opting the civil rights and anti-war movements, then quickly spread to other forms of battles against the “system,” including the feminist movement, the sexual revolution, and environmentalism.
+They took the stage by co-opting the civil rights and anti-war movements, and then quickly spread to other forms of struggle against the “system,” including the feminist movement, the sexual revolution, and environmentalism.
 This is the root of the upsurge in environmental ideology and agitation.

 The first Earth Day, held in 1970, marked the beginning of the second stage.
 Shortly after, in 1972, the United Nations held its first Conference on the Human Environment, in Stockholm.
 A battery of organizations and monitoring groups were rapidly formed.
 In the United States and Europe, these groups pushed governments by using protests, propaganda, activism under the guise of scientific research, and so on.